Information for the public

-If you're looking for information about having a mammogram, visit Time to Screen or phone 0800 270 200
+If you are looking for information about having a mammogram, or need support to screen, visit our Health Information and Services website or phone 0800 270 200.

 Aim of the programme